 "Indemnified Party" and "Indemnifying Party" mean the Party receiving and providing an indemnity, respectively.

 "Interest Rate" means, for any date, two percent over the per annum rate of interest announced as the "Prime Rate" from time to time for commercial loans by Citibank, N. A. as established by the administrative body of such bank charged with the responsibility of establishing such rate, as same may change from time to time; provided, the Interest Rate shall never exceed the maximum lawful rate permitted by applicable law.

+“Material Adverse Change” means with respect toa Party (the Affected Party), in the reasonable opinion of the other Party (the Notifying Party), a material change in the creditworthiness, financial condition, or ongoing business of the Affected Party has occurred that may adversely affect the Affected Party’s ability to perform hereunder.

 "MaxDQ" means the maximum quantity of Gas that Seller is required to Schedule per Gas Day pursuant to a Transaction, if applicable.